-What’s the Best Sunscreen for Scuba Diving?
+The Best Coral Reef Safe Sunscreen for Scuba Diving?

 Growing up in the Pacific Northwest United States, sunscreen was something I bought once every five years.
-This a terrible idea, if course, because sunscreens expire in 1-3 years.
+This a terrible idea, of course, because sunscreens expire in 1-3 years.
 I wised up after becoming an active diver and have spent many a morning slathering sunscreen on before heading out for a dive.

 I’d like to consider myself someone who helps rather than harms the underwater world, so I asked our friends at Project AWARE about this issue.
 They referred me to an article about corals and sunscreen from National Geographic.

 - Chemicals contained in sunscreen can be harmful to the reef, but so are the compounds contained in the waste of hundreds of other products people use every day.

 - Other threats such as coastal pollution, overfishing, and sedimentation are probably a greater threat to coral reefs than sunscreen.
 We only have a shot at saving coral reefs if major change in behavior happens at the individual and collective levels.